aryansubramanian4/webapp-demo/README.md

 # webapp-demo
  This is a Flask web app demo.
-It solves quadratic functions
+It solves quadratic functions.